GrandpaScout/GSCarrier/README.md

 a time and passengers in vehicles you are controlling.

 > [!WARNING]
-> Tags are a work-in-progress feature and may change as this library is updated to version `1.0.0`.
+> Tags are a work-in-progress feature and may change as this library is updated.
 > It is not recommended to use them unless you understand that they will change!
+>
+> **AN UPDATE FOLLOWING `1.0.0` MAY REMOVE TAGS COMPLETELY IN PLACE OF A NEW SYSTEM!**

 ## Intallation

-To install this library, download this repository and pick a folder.
+To install this library, download this repository and pick a folder in the `script` folder.
-* `both`: Contains code for creating a Carrier vehicle and a Carrier rider.
+* `script/both`: Contains code for creating a Carrier vehicle and a Carrier rider.
   Use this if you plan to use both features.
-* `rider_only`: Contains code only for creating a Carrier rider.
+* `script/rider_only`: Contains code only for creating a Carrier rider.
   Use this if you only plan to ride Carrier vehicles.
-* `vehicle_only`: Contains code only for creating a Carrier vehicle.
+* `script/vehicle_only`: Contains code only for creating a Carrier vehicle.
   Use this if you only plan to put seats on your avatar and not ride Carrier vehicles.